derek-kinakin/geoh5vista/README.md

 providing Python 3D visualization and useable mesh data structures for processing datasets in the geoh5 specification.

-The structure and interfaces of this project are heavily inspired by the 'omfvista' package, which provides a similar interface for the 'omf' format.
+The structure and interfaces of this project are heavily inspired by (and borrowed from) the 'omfvista' package, which provides a similar interface for the 'omf' format.

 omfvista package: https://github.com/OpenGeoVis/omfvista